Pupil Supervisor Course Material

 Your reading and understanding of the materials will form part of the training requirement and they will be referred to throughout the Session (typically hosted in April/May each year).
 Should you require further clarification of any points therein, please contact the relevant author or organisation.

-We recommend that you read as widely from the above materials as possible, but have nonetheless detailed below the key study areas:
+We recommend that you read as widely from the materials below as possible, but have nonetheless detailed the key study areas:

 BSB Handbook